Seinfeld: Episodes

 Compared to other family and group sitcoms of the era, Seinfeld stood out.
-The principal characters are not related by family or work connections but remain distinctly close friends throughout the series.
+The principal characters are not related by family or work-associated connections but remain distinctly close friends throughout the series.
 Many characters were based primarily on Seinfeld's and David's real-life acquaintances.
-Two prominent recurring characters were based on well-known people: Jacopo Peterman of the J. Peterman catalog (based on John Peterman) and George Steinbrenner, owner of the New York Yankees.
+Two prominent recurring characters were fictional depictions of actual well-known people: Jacopo Peterman of the J. Peterman catalog (based on John Peterman) and George Steinbrenner, owner of the New York Yankees.
 Many characters were introduced as new writers got involved with Seinfeld.
 Other characters based on real people include the Soup Nazi and Jackie Chiles, who was based on Johnnie Cochran.

-Seinfeld follows a story structure: story thread is presented at the beginning of every episode, which involves the characters starting in their situations, and rapid scene shifts between plot lines bring the stories together.
-Even though it does not follow a pattern as other sitcoms, the characters' stories variously intertwine in each episode.
-Despite the separate plot strands, the narratives reveal the creators' "consistent efforts to maintain the intimacy" among the small cast of characters.
+Episodes have separate plot strands, but the characters' stories often intertwine at the end.
+The narratives reveal the creators' "consistent efforts to maintain the intimacy" among the small cast of characters.

 The show maintains a strong sense of continuity, as characters and plots from past episodes are often referenced or expanded on.
-Occasionally, story arcs span multiple episodes and even entire seasons, the most memorable being Season 4, which revolved around the pilot pitch to NBC by Jerry and George.
+Occasionally, story arcs span multiple episodes or entire seasons, such as Season 4, which revolves around the pilot pitch to NBC by Jerry and George.
 Another example is Jerry's girlfriend Vanessa, who appears in "The Stake Out" and with whom he ends the relationship when things do not work out in "The Stock Tip".
-Other examples are Kramer getting his jacket back and Elaine heading the "Peterman catalog".
-Larry David, the head writer and executive producer for the first seven seasons, was praised for keeping a close eye on minor details and making sure the main characters' lives remained consistent and believable.
-Curb Your Enthusiasm, David's later comedy series, expanded on this idea by following a specific theme for all but one season in the series.
+Larry David, the head writer and executive producer for the first seven seasons, was praised for keeping a close eye on minor details and ensuring the main characters' lives remained consistent and believable.
+Curb Your Enthusiasm, David's later comedy series, also had an overarching plot for all but the first season.

-A major difference between Seinfeld and sitcoms that preceded it is that the principal characters never learn from their mistakes.
+A major difference between Seinfeld and the sitcoms that preceded it is that the principal characters never learn from their mistakes.
 In effect, they are indifferent and even callous toward the outside world and sometimes one another.
 A mantra of the show's producers was "No hugging, no learning."
 Entertainment Weekly's TV critic Ken Tucker has described them as "a group dynamic rooted in jealousy, rage, insecurity, despair, hopelessness, and a touching lack of faith in one's fellow human beings."
 This leads to very few happy endings, except at somebody else's expense.
 More often in every episode, situations resolve with characters getting a justly deserved comeuppance.